bitlabstudio/ansible-webfaction-gunicorn-django/README.md

 ## Overview

-This is an Ansible playbook that sets up a new Webfaction server.
+This is an Ansible playbook that sets up a new Webfaction server for a Django project.
 You can, of course, just use the 1-click installer which is provided by Webfaction, but if you want to run your project professionally, you will outgrow that installer in no time.

-This playbook sets up Django and serves it via nginx & uWSGI.
+Django will be served via nginx & uWSGI.
 This needs less memory than the Apache processes that Webfaction's 1-click installer would spawn and at the same time it's faster and allows more concurrent requests per second.

 Static files will be handled by Webfaction's global nginx instance, as usual, mainly because I got used to it and it doesn't add memory usage to your account.
 The only downside here is that you cannot enable gzip compression for your static files.
-Webfaction disabled this on purpose because of security converns.
+Webfaction disabled this on purpose because of security concerns.
 We could use our own nginx instance for this as well, and maybe we will in the future.

-Additionally we will install statsd, carbon, whisper and graphite-api, which will enable you to create awesome dashboards to monitor any aspect of your app / server.
+Additionally we will install statsd, carbon, whisper and graphite-api, which will enable you to create awesome dashboards to monitor any aspect of your app and your server.
 In a different repository we will create a reusable Django app that works as a proxy before your graphite-api installation.
 This would enable you to add authentication and authorization in front of your graphite graphs to ensure that one user cannot see the graphs of another user (out of the box, graphite does not assume a multi-user setup).